aws-solutions/serverless-image-handler/docs/Usage.md

 #### Cache-Control

-By default, every item has a `Cache-Control: max-age=31536000,public`.
-Images are probably mutable within the CMS, so there is no `immutable` flag at the moment.
+By default, every item has a `Cache-Control: public, max-age=31536000, immutable`.
+Images are immutable within the CMS, so there is a `immutable` flag at the moment.
 If the image has an expiry date in the CMS, there should be a `Expires` header present and the `Cache-Control` will be reduced accordingly.